Key Man Insurance: Protecting Your Business, Profits, and Livelihood

 Losing that person would mean lost sales, a floundering business, and significantly less personal income to you.
 It might cause you to struggle to pay your overhead and other employee’s salaries.
 And because of their unique abilities and talents, the cost of replacing them would be tremendously high.

-A key person is indispensable to the business because of their talents or even their reputation.
+A key person is indispensable to the company because of their talents or even their reputation.
 Their judgment is invaluable to the company.
 They usually hold decision-making power, have a high-level salary, and are often central to the company’s vision and direction.

 Impact of Losing a Key Person

 If your key person passed away unexpectedly, you would have a gaping hole.
 Aside from the emotional toll that would hit your company, it could cause management or operations to come to a screeching halt.
 You may have to figure out how to deal with lost income from canceling a business project they were working on.

 As a result, your company would inadvertently lose sales as you struggled to regain your footing.

 At some point, you would need to fill the position with someone else.
-But finding just the right person, with the right skill set could cost a lot of time and money.
+But finding just the right replacement person, with the right skill set could cost a lot of time and money.
 Recruiting, hiring, and then training would add another layer of financial cost and complexity.
 And, inadvertently, costly mistakes could be made during the learning curve as they get up to speed to perform at the level of your initial key person.

 Measuring the Value of a Key Person

 To create a key person life insurance plan to cover the costs of losing a key person, you first have to ballpark their value.
 It’s hard to say exactly what’s at stake if you lost your key person.